Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### Test-Driven Development is a predictable way to develop working, well-organized code?
+### True or False: Test-Driven Development is a predictable way to develop working, well-organized code?

 - [ ] True.
 - [x] False.